Application, Contract, and Room Assignments

 Is there internet access in the residence halls?

-All residence hall rooms have wired and wireless internet.
-Wireless access points are also available in the Northpointe lounges, the Linden lounges, and University Court lounges.
+All residence hall rooms have wireless internet.
 Routers are prohibited on-campus.

 Is telephone service provided in the residence halls?